- Third generation of Nissan's popular flagship crossover symbolizes Nissan's design-led product and brand renaissance

 "We've learned from personal electronics that consumers aren't always looking for devices that do more, they just want it done better," said Nakamura.
 "People rarely read the directions for their smartphone because they know intuitively how to operate them.
 We believe vehicles should behave the same way – it's a new and better way to travel."

-Adding to the driver's sense of connectedness with security is Nissan's Advanced Drive-Assist™ Display, an enhanced version of the popular instrument panel feature offered in the new Altima and Pathfinder.
+Adding to the driver's sense of connectedness with security is Nissan's Advanced Drive-Assist™ Display, an enhanced version of the popular instrument panel feature offered in Altima and Pathfinder.
 For use in the new Murano, it includes a number of new features, including a 7.0-inch high-resolution color display.

-Nissan's advanced NASA-inspired Zero Gravity seats are standard for front and rear outboard occupants.
+Nissan's advanced Zero Gravity seats are standard for front and rear outboard occupants.
 The rear seats are a three-cushion design, a first for a Nissan vehicle.
 Climate-controlled seats (heating and cooling) are available in front, along with available Quick Comfort™ heated rear seats.

 Other interior features include standard Dual-Zone Automatic Temperature Control and Nissan Intelligent Key® with Push Button Ignition, along with available leather-appointed seating, heated steering wheel, steering wheel position memory, driver's seat and outside mirror memory, power folding rear seats and Remote Engine Start with Intelligent Climate Control.